Transport in South Africa

-Cape Town is regarded to have the best-run and best-maintained transport infrastructure.
+Cape Town is regarded to have a well run and well maintained transport infrastructure.
 The city dedicates a significant portion of its annual budget to transport infrastructure investment, and continues to develop transit systems.
-Cape Town's Metrorail commuter rail system features modern trains, manufactured by Gibela.
-The city also has dedicated bike lanes, and a far-reaching, tap-to-pay BRT system (MyCiTi), which employs dedicated bus lanes on freeways and major roads.
+Cape Town's Metrorail commuter rail system features new modern trains, manufactured by Gibela.
+The city also has dedicated bike lanes, and a far-reaching, tap-to-pay BRT system (MyCiTi), which it employs dedicated bus lanes on freeways and major roads.